Old (Danny Brown album)

-Old is the third studio album by American rapper Danny Brown.
+Old is the second studio album and major label debut by American rapper Danny Brown.
 It was released on October 8, 2013, by Fool's Gold Records and Goliath Management.
 The album is Brown's first project to be officially sold through music outlets and digital retailers, whereas his previous projects were self-released for free and made available online.

 Old includes production from American, British and Canadian record producers such as A-Trak, BadBadNotGood, Frank Dukes, Oh No, Paul White, Rustie and Skywlkr, among others.
 The album also features guest appearances from fellow artists such as Freddie Gibbs, ASAP Rocky, Schoolboy Q, Ab-Soul, Scrufizzer, Charli XCX and Purity Ring.
 It was supported by three singles, "Dip", "25 Bucks" and "Smokin & Drinkin".

 The album received widespread acclaim from critics, and debuted at number 18 on the US Billboard 200, selling 15,000 copies in the first week.